AdrianMoldoveanu/milestone-project-2/README.md

 -   My girlfriend for listening to my frustrations when things weren't working and always knowing what to say to keep me believing I can do this.

--   My coordinator from The Learning People for support and ideas.
+-   My coordinator Stuart Crang from The Learning People for support and ideas.

 -   Code Institute for their support and amazing  modules.